digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    specify a preferred package ID to use;

--  Requiring either a package id or package name to be present to disambiguate the partially-qualified form of template/interface ids.
+-  Requiring either a package id or package name to be present to disambiguate the partially-qualified form of template/interface IDs.

 Previously JSON API had supported partially qualified template IDs, (i.e. simply ``<module>:<entity>``) as an interactive convenience which